mehdigolzadeh/BoDeGiC/README.md

 Here is the list of parameters:

 `--repositories [REPOSITORY [REPOSITORY ...]]` 	**A list of repositories' path**
-> Example: $ bodegit --repositories ./path/to/repo1 ./path/to/repo2
+> Example: $ bodegit ./path/to/repo1 ./path/to/repo2

 _At least one repository is required_

 `--include [NAME [Name ...]]` 	**A list of name of authors**
-> Example: $ bodegit --repositories ./path/to/repo1 --authors "jim golzadeh" "donald s" "m mens"
+> Example: $ bodegit ./path/to/repo1 --authors "jim golzadeh" "donald s" "m mens"

 _By default all authors in the repository will be analysed_

 `--committer` 	**To analyse committers instead of authors**
-> Example: $ bodegit --repositories ./path/to/repo1 --committer
+> Example: $ bodegit ./path/to/repo1 --committer

-`--mapping [--mapping [MAPPING]]` 	**Mapping file to merge identities.
+`--mapping [MAPPING]` 	**Mapping file to merge identities.
 This file must be a csv file where each line contains two values: the name to be merged, and the corresponding identity.**
-> Example: $ bodegit --repositories ./path/to/repo1 --mapping ./mapping.csv
+> Example: $ bodegit ./path/to/repo1 --mapping ./mapping.csv

 _Use "IGNORE" as identity to ignore specific names._

 `--start-date START_DATE` 		**Start date of commit in the repository to be considered**
-> Example: $ bodegit --repositories ./path/to/repo1 --start-date 01-01-2018
+> Example: $ bodegit ./path/to/repo1 --start-date 01-01-2018

 _The default start-date is 6 months before the current date._

 `--verbose` **To have verbose output result**
-> Example: $ bodegit --repositories ./path/to/repo1 --verbose
+> Example: $ bodegit ./path/to/repo1 --verbose

 _The default value is false, if you don't pass this parameter the output will only be the accounts and their type_

 `--min-commits MIN_COMMITS` 		**Minimum number of commit messages that are required to analyze an account**
-> Example: $ bodegit --repositories ./path/to/repo1 --min-commits 20
+> Example: $ bodegit ./path/to/repo1 --min-commits 20

 _The default value is 10 comments_

 `--max-commits MAX_COMMITS` 		**Maximum number of commit messages to be considered for each account (default=100)**
-> Example: $ bodegit --repositories ./path/to/repo1 --max-commits 120
+> Example: $ bodegit ./path/to/repo1 --max-commits 120

 _The default value is 100 comments_

 `--text`                	Output results as plain text `--csv`                		Output results in comma-separated values (csv) format `--json`                	Output results in json format
-> Example: $ bodegit --repositories ./path/to/repo1 --json
+> Example: $ bodegit ./path/to/repo1 --json

 _This group of parameters is the type of output, e.g., if you pass --json you will get the result in JSON format_